 2. Can AI fully replace human recruiters?

-3. How can organisations balance AI and human input in the recruitment process?
+3. How can organisations balance human and AI in recruitment?

-4. Why is combining human and AI efforts significant in hiring?
+4. Why is human-AI collaboration important in hiring?

-5. Is AI in hiring more cost-effective than traditional methods?
+5. Is AI in hiring more cost-effective than traditional recruitment?